 - Lemon zest – Use a microplane grater to get the perfect lemon zest, or mince thinly sliced lemon peel.

-Rub the veal chops in olive oil and sprinkle chops with salt and pepper.
+- Rub the veal chops in olive oil and sprinkle the chops with salt and pepper.
 Add the chopped rosemary to the tops of the chops and let them rest for 30 minutes.

-Place the veal chops on the hot side of the grill (medium-high heat) for 3-4 minutes.
+- Place chops on the hot side of the grill (medium-high heat) for 3-4 minutes.
 Rotate the chops and cook for an additional 2 minutes.

-Cover and cook an additional 4-5 minutes or until the chops reach an internal temperature of 140 degrees F as measured by a meat thermometer.
+- Cover and cook an additional 4-5 minutes or until the chops are golden brown and reach an internal temperature of 140 degrees F as measured by a meat thermometer.

-Transfer and cover the chops, resting them on a plate for 5 minutes.
+- Place veal chops on a plate, cover with aluminum foil, and let rest for 5 minutes.
 The internal temperature will rise to 145 degrees F, measured with an instant-read thermometer, while the veal chops rest.

-Serve the chops by slicing the meat from the bone and then cutting the meat into strips across the grain.
+- Serve the chops by slicing the meat from the bone and then cutting the meat into strips against the grain.

-Drizzle the chops with the balsamic reduction and spoon the sundried tomato gremolata over the top.
+- Drizzle the chops with the balsamic vinegar reduction and spoon the sun dried tomato gremolata over the top.

 - Getting your grill good and hot before putting the chops on it will help get good grill marks on the chops and will keep them from sticking to the grill.